tanaypandya1818/DeepCite/README.md

 - Press `s` to search for a new query
 - Press `q` to quit the program

+> ⚠️ **Warning**: If you make multiple requests in a very short period of time, you may encounter a rate limit error from the Semantic Scholar API.
+Please wait a few seconds between searches to avoid this issue.

 ## 📊 Example

 **Input Query**: "Transformer models for natural language processing"